ImageMagick v6 Examples --

 ?>

-I also use PHP variables to better adjust the PHP script, and control the results, but insert those options using single quotes to protect them from further modification by the shell.
-Watchout for single quotes within those inserted strings.
+I also used some PHP variables to allow easier adjusted of the PHP script image generated, to provide better control the results.
+However when I insert those options in the "convert" I used single quotes to protect them from further modification by the shell.
+But watch out for single quotes within those inserted strings!

-Also you can perform multiple shell commands within the same system call string.
+You can also perform multiple shell commands from within the same system call string.
 In fact a single system call can contain a complete shell script if you want!
 So you can do shell loops and multiple commands (with cleanups) all in the one system call.
-Something not may people realise.
+Something not may people realise is possible.

 For various examples of calling ImageMagick commands from PHP see Rubble Web, Writing IM code in PHP which describes about four different techniques.